brevzin/brevzin.github.io/_posts/2022-09-23-copy-on-write.md

     struct MutableState : ImmutableState { };

 public:
-    // the MutableState conversion ensures that we have unique, mutable state operator MutableState() {
+    // the MutableState conversion ensures that
+    // we have unique, mutable state
+    operator MutableState() {
         copy_on_write();
         return MutableState{state};
     }

-    // whereas the ImmutableState conversion is just a thin wrapper operator ImmutableState() const {
+    // whereas the ImmutableState conversion is
+    // just a thin wrapper that is a no-op operator ImmutableState() const {
         return ImmutableState{state};
     }